 Not every view mode in Windows Explorer offers this setting on the other hand.
 The popular list view mode does not offer it but all other modes do.

 The new mode can be activated easily by clicking on View in the top bar of Windows Explorer.
-That menu displays the current view mode with a bullet.
-Make sure it is not the List mode as you won't see it then.
+That menu displays the current view mode with a bullet if you run older versions of Windows.

 Scroll down to the "Arrange Icons By" submenu and click on the "Show in Groups" entry there.
 This should activate group mode in Windows Explorer as seen above.
 The view depends of course on the selected view mode, what you see above is the Tiles view mode.